joshualmitchell/joshualmitchell.github.io/_posts/2018-01-24-the-guide-to-drawing-guide.md

 I'm currently using Gradient Descent to minimize it (soon to be Stochastic Gradient Descent), and I'm currently just taking a uniformly random sample of all the foreground pixels to reduce computational time (soon to have a better method of choosing important pixels, like SIFT).

 More details (and math) about the comparison algorithm can be found here: https://github.com/joshualmitchell/DrawingGuide/blob/master/Description.pdf

+I'm also looking into other methods (i.e. Image Registration from astronomy)

 - a superimposition algorithm (in progress)